putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 These ranges roughly match size ranges of devices, but they don't *directly* target devices.
 They focus on building screens for *any size*, any device, now or in the future.
 Each of these breakpoints is a Mode with the page min- and max-widths values for that breakpoint.

 Finally, we set up a page template component and set the max-width of the frame to `page-max-width` and the min-width to `page-min-width`.
 [You should be able](https://www.youtube.com/watch?v=535Zy_rf4NU) to drag the frame between its min- and max-widths, switch modes and drag it between the min- and max-widths for that breakpoint.
+Video Demo 2 shows how this works.

 <figure>
 <video width="100%" controls>
     <source src="/videos/page_template_resize.mp4">
 </video>
-<figcaption><strong>Video Demo</strong> With the min- and max-widths assigned, the page can now switch between modes to simulate breakpoints and page resizing.</figcaption>
+<figcaption><strong>Video Demo 2</strong> With the min- and max-widths assigned, the page can now switch between modes to simulate breakpoints and page resizing.</figcaption>
 </figure>

 ## Flexible Grid Layout System